sabio-engineering/cookbook-dvelp/handbook/information-security/supplier-policy.md

 #### Vetting Requirement

-While we work with a large number of suppliers, not all of them will have access to sensitive information.
-Therefore some suppliers do not present a significant Information Security risk and do not need to be vetted.
-Supplier Owners  assess which suppliers require security vetting by considering the below two questions:

-* What data does the supplier have access to?
-* What is the impact of possible security incidents?
+We organise suppliers into four categories:

+* Organisations without access to sensitive information.
+  * These do not require a security vetting.
+* Individuals and small organisations
+  * These are likely to require an NDA to be signed and/or a negotiation around how to address vulnerabilities
+* Medium-sized organisation
+  * These are likely to require a review of their publicly available info sec policies, a questionnaire where necessary and negotiations to address vulnerabilities where necessary
+* Large organisation
+  * These are likely to require a review of their publicly available info sec policies.
+Given they are significantly larger than us, it is usually not feasible to require a questionnaire and/or negotiations.
+Therefore a decision to collaborate or not will be made based solely on the publicly available information.

-In light of these two considerations the Supplier Owner decides whether supplier vetting is required for an individual  supplier.
+The Supplier Owner decides whether supplier vetting is required for an individual  supplier.

 If a supplier vetting is required, this is to be completed within two months of the supplier being added to the Supplier List.

+The Supplier Questionnaire can be found [here](https://goo.gl/forms/3J0BmcrOIhUxGP2x1) Responses to the Supplier Questionnaire can be found [here](https://docs.google.com/spreadsheets/d/1q4TB_HkJubEPoc4MjeColk0LG9AUr-6_2d_UvrnbY4g/edit?usp=sharing).

+Our standard NDA can be found [here](https://docs.google.com/document/d/1O_-nk5FLp-h5IycOM5Ntv0RxOcTWGWq7kfGZKqM8se4/edit?usp=sharing).

 #### Vetting Assessment

-In order to assess an individual supplier, the Supplier Owner will review the publicly available information of the supplier's information security policies and processes.

-If there is not sufficient information available publicly to conduct the review, the Supplier Owner will send out the [Supplier Security Questionnaire](https://goo.gl/forms/3J0BmcrOIhUxGP2x1) to the supplier to gather further information.
-Responses to the Questionnaire can be found [here](https://docs.google.com/spreadsheets/d/1q4TB_HkJubEPoc4MjeColk0LG9AUr-6_2d_UvrnbY4g/edit?usp=sharing).

-If the supplier is a small organisation or an individual, the Supplier Owner may ask the supplier to sign an Non-Disclosure Agreement (NDA) in order to ensure sensitive information will be treated confidentially by the supplier.
-Our standard NDA template is available [here](https://docs.google.com/document/d/1O_-nk5FLp-h5IycOM5Ntv0RxOcTWGWq7kfGZKqM8se4/edit?usp=sharing).

 In conducting the Vetting Assessment, the Supplier Owner assesses the available information and answers the following questions: